 Places to see: Palais des Papes, Pont Saint-Bénezet, Avignon Cathedral, Jardin des Doms

-If you are away from the city and not get to experience the rural life, it is not done.
-So here is this village where you could spend your day with a fantastic journey.
+If you are away from the city and not get to experience rural life, it is not done.
+So here is this village where you could spend your day on a fantastic journey.
 There’s a river valley, and open-air markets a Roussillon.
 Your choice of reaching this place could be a very interesting journey.
 You could reach from the Marseille port to this area and go back through the river.
-The Luberon mountains, the lavender fields and scents and oils all tune you to their charm.
+The Luberon mountains, the lavender fields, and scents and oils all tune you to their charm.
 The light purple color everywhere and the old culture will take you in a flashback kind of episode.

 Distance from Marseille: 89.7 km

 Places to see: Lavender museum, Musee du Santon, Château de Philippe de Cabassole

 5. Hyères And Le Lavandou